Safeguarding

 Francis Osei-Appiah Residential Manager (Deputy DSL)

-Kelly Bennett Head of Upper School (Deputy DSL/DSAL)
+Kelly Blake Head of Upper School (Deputy DSL/DSAL)

 Sian Little Learning Support Manager (Deputy DSL)

-Connor Booker Education Offsite Specialist SLA (Deputy DSL)
+Connor Booker Education Offsite Associate Teacher (Deputy DSL)